• Skip to primary navigation

 Instructions

-• In a large pot melt butter, saute onion for 5 – 9 minutes on medium heat.
-Add garlic and cook for another 1 minute.
+• In a large pot, melt the butter and sauté the onion over medium heat for 5-9 minutes until softened.
+Add the garlic and cook for another 1 minute.

-• Remove stems from beets, dice them, set aside.
-Peel and dice beets into small cubes.
+• Remove the stems from the beets, dice them, and set them aside.
+Peel and cube the beets into small pieces.

-• Pour chicken broth, add cubed beets (except stems).
-Cook on low-medium heat partially covered for 15-20 minutes.
+• Pour in the chicken broth and add the cubed beets (excluding the stems).
+Cook on low-medium heat, partially covered, for 15-20 minutes.

-• Add potatoes, carrot, tomato, savoy cabbage and beet stems.
-Cook for another 20 minutes until all vegetables will be soft.
+• Add the potatoes, carrots, tomato, savoy cabbage, and beet stems.
+Cook for another 20 minutes until all the vegetables are tender.

-• Add kidney beans plus the liquid from the can, add lemon juice, salt and pepper.
-Cook for 20 minutes.
+• Add the kidney beans along with the liquid from the can, then stir in the lemon juice, salt, and pepper.
+Continue cooking for an additional 20 minutes.

 Notes